 Plan Limit.
 The maximum aggregate number of MCP Shares which may be issued pursuant to all awards under the MCP Share Incentive Plan is 442,630,330.
 In any event, the total number of MCP Shares which may be issued pursuant to all awards under the MCP Share Incentive Plan shall not exceed 10% of the issued capital stock of MCP at the date of our Shareholders approval of the MCP Share Incentive Plan.
-The overall limit on the number of MCP Shares which may be issued upon exercise of all outstanding awards granted and yet to be exercised under the MCP Share Incentive Plan and any other share incentive plans of MCP must not exceed 5% of the MCP Shares in issue from time to time.
+The overall limit on the number of MCP Shares which may be issued and yet to be exercised under the MCP Share Incentive Plan and any other share incentive plans of MCP must not exceed 5% of the MCP Shares in issue from time to time.